 And while this can mean less energy with cloudy weather – as solar panels produce as much energy, electricity or thermal, as they can get from the sun – with increasing electricity unit costs and solar panel system loans, it’s still a smart investment to set up the system for your home while living in a clouded city.

-The output of your solar panels in the shade come down to two main elements:
+The output of your solar panels in the shade comes down to two main factors: